Aurora Australis Southern Lights

 WHAT SPARKS YOUR INTEREST?

 The Aurora Australis, or Southern Lights, is often confused with the Northern Lights, leading people to mistakenly search for "Aurora Borealis Australia."
 Every year people flock to Iceland and Norway to view the spectacle in the Arctic Circle.
-Still, its relatively unknown southern equal can be a surprising delight and worth the trip to Tasmania, where it can best be viewed.
-Some try their hand at catching the Aurora Australis in New Zealand and Antarctica as well.
-Many describe this natural phenomena as a dance of lights across the sky and a memory that will last a lifetime.
+Its lesser known southern equal can be a surprising delight and worth the trip to Tasmania, where it can be best viewed.
+This natural phenomena is often described as a dance of lights across the sky and is a memory that will last a lifetime.

 The Science